About Me

 The theme is Minimal Mistakes.

 Comments are rarely enabled.
-I think that most of my writing deserve a response via your own blog/social media and I encourage you to do so.
+I encourage responses to my writing through your blog or social media.
 In a few situations I’ve enabled comments because they make sense for that particular article.
 When enabled, comments are powered by Staticman.